atahira-nz/atahira-nz.github.io/README.md

 # atahira-nz.github.io

-Be excellent to one another.
+Be excellent to each other.